 Assault and harassment can take many forms, including sexual assault, sexual harassment, rape, unwanted sexual contact, intimate-partner violence (emotional or physical), stalking, hazing, racist and bias-related incidents, hate crimes, and other types of violence and misconduct.

-If you are a victim of harassment or assault, support and medical care are available 24 hours a day, 7 days a week.
-Regardless of whether the assault was recent or in the past – and whether or not you’re sure what happened to you constitutes assault – there are people whose care and compassion can help you cope with your feelings, and who can provide medical care, support, or referral.
+If you are a victim of harassment, assault, or a bias-related incident, support and medical care are available 24 hours a day, 7 days a week.
+Regardless of whether the assault was recent or in the past – and whether or not you’re sure what happened to you constitutes harassment or assault – there are people whose care and compassion can help you cope with your feelings, and who can provide care, support, or referral.